 Consulting roles like business strategists and financial consultants often involve a lot of problem-solving.
 They also require a certain level of critical thinking, as consultants need to be able to look at various situations and circumstances with a clear and rational mind, analysing all available information to make the best decisions or recommendations for their clients.

-Example soft skills;
+Example soft skill

-Soft skills are particularly important for those working in the field of customer service, for example, a Retail Sales Assistant.
+Soft skills are particularly important for those working in the field of customer service, for example, a retail sales assistant.
 These kinds of jobs are very heavily reliant on communication with customers, and you may have to handle complaints or know how to deal with people who are angry or upset.
 Naturally, some of the best soft skills for this work revolve around communication, understanding and empathy.

 Creative people and those with literary minds are drawn to roles in writing and editing.
 This can be quite independent work, so teamwork isn’t necessarily such an important soft skill here.
 But in roles like publishing, journalism and content creation, it’s key to be able to stay organised, be creative and solve problems daily.